nh-server/switch-guide/docs/user_guide/making_a_nand_backup.md

 # Combining NAND backup parts

-If your NAND was dumped in one cohesive part, you may skip to the next section.
+The following section is if your nand was dumped in seperate parts (15 or 30).
+If your NAND was dumped in one complete part, you may skip to the next section.

+&nbsp;

 ### What you need